cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### NW Questions

+- we need to convert unmatched signals to intersection - improvement: moped requires signal to exist in the data tracker
 - how to handle entities that don't exist in moped. see https://docs.google.com/spreadsheets/d/1mRvElKNrswuWKga_I1iHSD4-5J9m4UsOuB8n5oyGvDs/edit#gid=1400142967
 - project description - these are not public friendly. there are very view "project description" public. propose we import project description as a note? but these projects need descriptions :/
 - is there a table that holds project partners? where does the concatenation come from on the main projects table?